cabrace/cabrace-space/README.md

 - `markdown.ts`: deals with all of the remark / rehype plugin ecosphere, all of its associated imports and configuration.
 - `plugins.js` : continues more plugin implementation of helper functions.
-- `posts.ts` : this is another `'key-file'` to the app as this one handles helper functionality as it relates to getting, updating, sorting of posts data and more.
+- `posts.ts` : this is another _core-file_ to the app as this one handles helper functionality as it relates to getting, updating, sorting of posts data and more.
 Also noted here is a reference to:
 `'$lib/types'`.
 More on this one later

 ---------------